dnegvesky/achilles-doc-test/docs/software.md

 ./reflex-yocto-build --board achilles-v5-indus --image virtual/kernel
 ```

 After the build completes successfully, all of the generated output files can be found in the directory **achilles-build-files/tmp/deploy/images/achilles-v5-indus**.
 The main file of interest, **achilles-console-image-achilles-v5-indus.wic**, is copied to copied to the directory **achilles-emmc-image**.
 This file can be used to program the entire eMMC.
-Go to the **PROGRAM EMMC** page to view the table detailing the full list of files generated and for instructions to program the eMMC flash.
+Go to the **Program eMMC** page to view the table detailing the full list of files generated and for instructions to program the eMMC flash.

 For Achilles Yocto builds using the **meta-achilles** layer, starting with the **kirkstone** branch and newer, the FPGA FIT images and optional devicetree overlays (used by the Partial Reconfiguration GHRD example) are now automatically generated during the Yocto build process.